 Finding a plumber

 - Review your choice of plumber thoroughly online – trust your fellow trade searchers recommendations as they have already been through the process.
 A large percentage of our work comes from our great True Local reviews.

-- Ask about warranties – there can be different terms and conditions and it’s better to be clear up front so there are no surprises.
+- Ask about warranties – there can be different terms and conditions depending on who is supplying the materials, so it’s better to be clear up front so there are no surprises.

 - You get what you pay for – just because it’s the cheapest, doesn’t mean it’s the best solution for you.
 Be wary of things that sound too good to be true!

 - Ask about insurance – for your protection, make sure the plumber attending the site is fully insured, and most importantly licensed